nhaniph/web-developer-journey/log.md

 **Link to work** :
 **Thing(s) learned**:
  -->
+ ## Day 17 : July 7, Friday
+ **Todays's Progress** : Today worked on the portfolio-two site. the mobile view is nearly ready.
+Working on the clip path for the slanted effect.
+Got the CS50 certificate.
+Great achievemnet.
+That was an really life changing course.
+Building up the basics of CS.

+**Thoughts** : Horrible week this has been.
+Lots of missed.
+Probably the problem is I'm focusing too much on the project.
+THe optimal approach would be to just focus on sit and code for 1 hour daily.
+That's it.
+Its the better way.

+ ### July 6 : Missed.

  ### Day 16 : July 5, Wednesday
  **Todays's Progress** : Missed two days in between.
 This had not been a week I wanted, but we all had our obstacles.
 I am back.
 Worked on the portfolio-two project.
 Hoping to finish this project by tomorrow.